-Even is a recording studio, there are issues that pop up from time to time.
+Even at a recording studio, there are issues that pop up from time to time.
 The difference between an amateur audio engineer and a professional is knowing how to troubleshoot these issues.
 Professional audio engineers rely on the training from audio production and engineering programs.
-Because of their education, their knowledge allows them to handle any issues that can come up.
+Because of their education, their knowledge allows them to handle any issues that can come up in a recording studio.

 Sound Board Challenges

-One of the main issues happens to be the mixing console or sound board.
+One of the main issues in a recording studio happens to be the mixing console or sound board.
 The sound board is critical in a recording studio and any issues also impacts recording project taking place.
 Although in many recording studio issues are human error, it takes experience and a keen eye to identify the problem.
-Here are some of the most common issues and how an audio engineer can troubleshoot the problem.
+Here are some of the most common issues and tips on how an audio engineer can troubleshoot the problem.

 Audio latency becomes an issue when the time goes above 10 milliseconds.
 At this rate, the audio engineer notices the issue on the output.
 One of the most common ways to troubleshoot requires the audio engineer to look at the buffer size.

 Buffers are part of the computer’s RAM, and the audio passes through it, and so that the flow of data is uninterrupted.
 The latency occurs in that spot as the data that is the audio signal passes through.
-As a result, that transfers from the input attached to the computer used with the sound board.
+As a result, that transfers from the input attached to the computer used with the sound board in a recording studio.

 Normally, buffer sizes are set at larger rates for recording audio to avoid playback issues.
 Unfortunately, this also introduces more of a delay.
 If an audio engineer sets the buffer size smaller, that reduces that latency heavily, but you may also have more glitches.